thatdania/CV/README.md

 #### Tafeel Graphics (June 2013 – July 2013)
 *Graphic Designer*

-I contributed to the organization of studio catalogues and the ideating of the logo proposal for client, Cottage Chicken.
+I assisted in sorting catalogues and the ideating of the logo proposal for client, Cottage Chicken.

 ## Education